-- (a) Displaying any posters, materials, or objects in the windows of the Residence is not permitted. - (b) All materials displayed in the residence must first be approved by the Dean or their designate to determine if it meets the eligibility criteria as outlined in the residence Poster Policy. - (c) Any posters and/or decorations affixed in the residence must not cover or block any fire equipment, electrical outlets, lights, or any other such fixtures or means of egress.
+- (a) Displaying any posters, materials, or objects in the windows of the Residence is not permitted. - (b) All materials displayed in the residence must first be approved by Residence staff to determine if it meets the eligibility criteria as outlined in the residence Poster Policy. - (c) Any posters and/or decorations affixed in the residence must not cover or block any fire equipment, electrical outlets, lights, or any other such fixtures or means of egress.